 - Post-traumatic stress syndrome

 - Memory problems

 What should you do if you are suffering from whiplash following a motor vehicle accident?
-Visit a medical professional, then contact the auto accident attorneys at Rutter Mills law firm.
+Visit a medical professional, then contact a Car Accident Attorney at Rutter Mills law firm.
 We have significant experience in handling these cases and will make sure to get the justice you deserve.
 Please contact us today for a no-obligation consultation.